-One of the first foodie people I began slavishly following online was Karen Mordechai of Sunday Suppers.
+One of the first foodie people I began religiously following online was Karen Mordechai of Sunday Suppers.
 A stylist and photographer, Karen manages to creatively bring together all the essential elements of a good dinner: food, decor, and ambience, without ever losing sight that it’s all about connecting with the people around the table.
 We asked Karen to share her insights on entertaining with friends.

 Photography by Karen Mordechai, except where noted.